 Nor I missed something that I did not have, but only since this seldom happened.

 There are things that, in my opinion, we must have:

 - Enough clothes, also to face emergencies; Ok, summer and winter are different matters, but keeping a stable basic equipment into your backpack is not a bad idea.

 - Waterproof clothes: I did some hundreds hikes avoiding serious rains, but perhaps because I planned well.
 But, if the rain comes and you are not equipped, you can face unpleasant moments.

 - A hat: the sun is everything but a friend.

-- A thing that is not often mentioned: also in full summer, an ample and light shirt, with long sleeves; to screen you from burning sun, when it is necessary.
+- One thing not often mentioned: also in full summer, an ample and light shirt, with long sleeves; as a screen from burning sun, when necessary.

 - A change, at least of your socks and underwear T-shirt